 When it comes to busy traffic junctions, there’s no doubt that London has plenty.
 But none of them are as popular, or as widely known, as Piccadilly Circus.

-Located in London’s West End in the City of Westminster (and less than 2.5 miles from the Park Grand Paddington Court Hotel), Piccadilly Circus was built in 1819 to connect Regent Street with Piccadilly.
+Located in London’s West End in the City of Westminster (and less than 2.5 miles from the Park Grand Paddington London Hotel), Piccadilly Circus was built in 1819 to connect Regent Street with Piccadilly.
 It also links directly to the theatres on Shaftesbury Avenue and Glasshouse Street.
 It’s a favourite spot for visitors, thanks to its extensive shopping, iconic signs, tourist attractions, dining and theatres.

 If you’re planning a visit to Piccadilly Circus, here are some interesting facts you might not know about it: